tayfrost/ba7816bf8f01ca/backend/README.md

 ## USES IMPORTANT PLEASE READ
 the crud.py files have a "session: optional[SASession] = None" parameter for most if not all functions.
-THIS IS FOR TESTING ONLY PLEASE DO NOT PASS IN OPTIONSL SESSIONS
+THIS IS FOR TESTING ONLY PLEASE DO NOT PASS IN OPTIONAL SESSIONS

 IN ORDER TO CORRECTLY ON BOARD USERS YOU MUST
 1) create a subscription plan